 A soil sampling programme at Lakanfla completed by previous owners of the project on a 500m x 250m (and in places 250m x 100m) grid identified a number of gold in soil anomalies.
 The programme was undertaken between 2005 and 2007 and along with subsequent auger programmes defined a 1.7km x 1km anomaly.

 Ground induced polarisation (IP), high resolution resistivity and induced polarisation (HIRIP) and ground magnetics surveys were completed by Terra Tec Mali Sarl between 2006 and 2007.
-A regional airborne VTEM surveying was completed by Geotech Airborne Limited in 2008, with follow up ground gravity geophysics covering an area of 48km2.
-The geophysical surveys have defined a major gravity low on the margins of the granodiorite intrusion and IP signature.
+A regional airborne VTEM survey was completed by Geotech Airborne Limited in 2008, with follow up ground gravity geophysics being undertaken in 2013 and covering an area of 48km2.
+The geophysical surveys have defined a major gravity low on the margins of the granodiorite intrusion and a coincident IP signature.

 Diamond, RC and RAB drilling has been completed at the Lakanfla project by previous owners of the project.
 The holes primarily targeted breccia mineralisation within the Kantela granodiorite and associated artisanal workings on the flanks.
 The low gravity geophysical anomaly and surface slumps features, which are interpreted to be indications of karsts within the limestone and marl units, remain to be drill tested.
 The next phase of work at Lakanfla is expected to include drill testing of the karst model.
 Six priority targets have been identified by Altus for follow up exploration.